MahmouodMagdi/Fixed-Point-Multiplications/Booth Multiplier/readme.md

 # 2. Booth Algorithm Multiplication

 The Booth algorithm is an effective technique for multiplying operands that are in 2s complement representation, including the case where the multiplier is negative.
-Unlike the sequential add-shift method, it treats both positive and negative operands uniformly; that is, the multiplicand and multiplier can both be negative or positive or of opposite sign as shown below:
+Unlike the sequential add-shift method, it treats both positive and negative operands uniformly; that is, the multiplicand and multiplier can both be negative or positive or of opposite sign as shown below:

 ![image](https://github.com/MahmouodMagdi/Fixed-Point-Multiplications/assets/72949261/4a99b622-f4a7-4593-966b-170610d1c0df)